fluiddyn/fluidimage/doc/build-from-source.md

 ## Installing from the repository

-We describe few methods to install Fluidsim from source.
+We describe few methods to install Fluidimage from source.
 Most developers should adopt [the method using PDM](#setup-dev-env).

 ### Simple installation from source with Pip